 Communications with an attorney are generally protected from disclosure.
 But what about client names?
 And what power does the IRS have the power to force an attorney to disclose the names of his clients?
+Can the IRS issue an IRS summons to get this information?
 The court addressed this in U.S. v.
 Servin, No. 17-1371 (3d Cir.
 2018).

 Facts and Procedural History

 The case involved an attorney licensed in Pennsylvania.
 The IRS issued two administrative summonses to the attorney.

 The IRS summonses requested (1) the attorney’s current client list, including the names and addresses of each client, and (2) a list of the attorney’s cases that will be settling or have settled within a specified time period, including the parties’ names and addresses.